+3.5.
 Terminal Names

-Terminals can be named according to certain parameters, which can make it easier to match the physical device with its record in the Uyuni WebUI.
+Terminals can be named according to certain parameters, which can make it easier to match the physical device with its record in the Uyuni Web UI.

 Naming schemes available are Hostname, FQDN, and HWType.
 Naming scheme can be selected in the Branch Network formula.
-For more information, see [Salt > Formula-branchnetwork >].
+For more information, see Specialized-guides > Salt.